 2. 3Shape TRIOS 5 / TRIOS 6 — Best All-Around Workhorse

 If you asked a room of digital dentists to name the most versatile intraoral scanner of the last five years, 3Shape's TRIOS line would top the list.
-TRIOS 5 (and the newer TRIOS 6) handles restorative, implant, ortho, and full-arch edentulous cases with consistent precision, and it's widely considered best-in-class for edentulous scanning specifically.
+TRIOS 5 — and the newer TRIOS 65 — handles restorative, implant, ortho, and full-arch cases across a single platform.

-The 3Shape software ecosystem — TRIOS Design Studio, Smile Design, Patient Monitoring, Splint Studio — runs deep, and the platform integrates with virtually every major lab in North America.
-Wireless operation on TRIOS 5 makes operatory-to-operatory portability easy.
-Practices invested in the 3Shape workflow report it as a true workhorse that "just handles whatever you throw at it."
+The 3Shape software ecosystem — TRIOS Design Studio, Smile Design, Patient Monitoring, Splint Studio — runs deep,6 and its open architecture connects to third-party labs and design software rather than tying you to a single pipeline.7 Wireless operation on TRIOS 5 makes operatory-to-operatory portability easy.8 Practices invested in the 3Shape workflow tend to treat it as a versatile workhorse that handles a broad, mixed case mix.

 Best for: Mixed restorative + ortho practices, edentulous cases, lab-heavy workflows, multi-operatory clinics that need wireless mobility.